-Arab partners received less money compared to female partners (results are only marginally significant; about 0.32 questions less, Model 2, p < 0.1).
-When compared to all other partners combined, Arabs received 5.8% less questions on average (p = 0.065).
-In the trust game, we found that men perceived Mizrahi men as relatively less trustworthy compared to the manner in which women perceived them, which is consistent with the findings of Fershtman and Gneezy.
-Interestingly, here we found that women allocated to Mizrahi male partners 12.9% more questions than men did (p < 0.05).
+Arab partners received fewer questions than did female partners, but the results are only marginally significant—Model 2, about 0.32 fewer questions (p < 0.1).
+When compared to all other partners combined, Arabs received 5.8% fewer questions on average (p = 0.065).
+In the trust game, we found that men perceived Mizrahi men as relatively less trustworthy than women did, which is consistent with the findings of Fershtman and Gneezy.
+Interestingly, here, we found that women allocated to Mizrahi male partners 12.9% more questions than did men (p < 0.05).
 This suggests that men perceive Mizrahi men not only as less trustworthy but also as less competent than women perceive them to be.

-We found no significant differences between the manner in which participants treat partners who belong to their own social groups (in-group effects) and partners who do not belong to their own social groups (out-group effects).
+We found no significant differences between the manner in which participants treated partners who belonged to their own social groups (in-group effects) and partners who did not belong to their own social groups (out-group effects).

-D. Normative Discrimination: Donations
+F. Normative Discrimination: Donations

-In the final stage of the experiment, participants were asked whether they wanted to donate any part of the money they earned to one of five non-profit organizations.
+In the final stage of the experiment, participants were asked whether they wanted to donate any of the money they earned to one of five nonprofit organizations.
 The first four organizations were described as aiming to promote employment among the following four groups that suffer discrimination in Israel: women, Mizrahi Jews, Arabs, and ultra-Orthodox Jews.
 The purpose of the fifth organization was the promotion of business entrepreneurship in Israel in general.
-Participants’ selection of an organization they wish to donate to allowed us to assess their stated preferences among the social categories we compared, as well as their willingness to pay for these stated preferences.
+Participants’ selection of an organization to donate to allowed us to assess both their stated preferences among the social categories we compared and their willingness to pay for these stated preferences.

 Roughly two-thirds (66.5%) of 1,004 participants kept the entire sum of money they earned to themselves.
-Figure VI presents the distribution of the chosen donation target among the remaining 33.5% of participants, all of whom decided to donate some of the money they received.
-As evident from the pie chart, the employment of women and ultra-Orthodox Jews were the most common donation causes, constituting 33.9% and 25.6% (respectively) of the social causes chosen by the participants who donated some of the money they earned; in contrast, only 9% chose to donate to the promotion of either Mizrahi Jews or Arabs employment.
+Figure 6 presents the distribution of the funds among the remaining 33.5% of participants, all of whom decided to donate some of the money they received.
+As evident from the pie chart, the two nonprofits working toward the employment of women and ultra-Orthodox Jews received the highest number of donations: 33.9% of participants chose to donate to the nonprofit addressing gender discrimination and 25.6% to the one helping ultra-Orthodox Jews; in contrast, only 9% chose to donate to the promotion of employment among either Mizrahi Jews or Arabs.

 Figure 6: Causes Selected for Donation by Donating Participants

-Note that we term the decision to donate 'normative discrimination' regardless of the motives of the donor.
-We do not know what the motives of the participants in our study were.
-In fact, different motives may underlie participants’ donation to the causes we chose.
-People may donate because they think a group is discriminated against wrongfully, or because they pity its members, or because of other related ideological motivations.
+Note that we characterize the decision to donate as “normative discrimination” regardless of the motives of the donor.
+We do not know what the motives of the participants in our study were, and different motives may have influenced participants’ donation decisions.
+They might have donated to a particular group because they thought a group is discriminated against wrongfully, or because they pitied its members, or because of other related ideological motivations.